 Use the Interana SDK utility

-Alternatively, use a helper script that leverages the SDK and provides an easy to use wrapper utility to access the Interana APIs directly.
-Download the utility (ia_api_consumer.py) from here.
+Alternatively, as part of the install, use the helper script that leverages the SDK and provides an easy to use wrapper utility to access the Interana APIs directly.
+For more details on the implementation of the utility, look here.

 Additional language-specific implementations like R, MS-Excel, will be provided in the future.